sccn/sccn.github.io/workshops/EEGLAB_2017_Japan.md

 through Friday, September 29th at Tokyo Satellite of Japan Advanced Institute of Science and Technology (JAIST) located in Shinagawa area in downtown Tokyo.
 This is the first EEGLAB Workshop held in Japan.
-Participants will be expected to bring laptops with Matlab installed to participate in the practical sessions.
+Participants will be expected to bring laptops with MATLAB installed to participate in the practical sessions.
 The tutorial workshop will introduce and demonstrate the use of the EEGLAB software environment and EEGLAB-linked tools for performing advanced analysis of EEG and related